Essential coronavirus info Your safety is our first priority.

 His approach is highly collaborative, and he enjoys developing new hybrid modes of working with others as both a multidisciplinary and interdisciplinary graphic designer.
 His design work spans commercial freelance design, theatrical and arts practice.
 He has worked with a number of collaborators over the years including Bruce McLean on ’A Cut, Scratch and a Score’, which was shortlisted for the Venice Biennale - Scottish Pavilion 2013.

 Since 2000 he has been working with students at Chelsea College of Arts on the BA Graphic Design Communication course.
-This role has encompassed academic teaching - Course Leader 2015 - present, running the third year from 2016-20 and co-leading the second year in 2014-15.
+This role has encompassed academic teaching - Course Leader 2015 - 2021, running the third year from 2016-20 and co-leading the second year in 2014-15.

 Previously he was a specialist technical tutor in print design, moving image, digital and design process.
 He also led several key course design projects on a regular basis such at D&AD New Blood and the exhibition design unit.
 He has also facilitated course industry projects with a variety companies including the BBC, Apple, Ministry of Sound, VF (The North Face/Vans/Eastpak), SKY, BBH, Spring Studios and Tate Britain.